-Whatever your choice, you can plan the entire service if you want to, saving emotionally laden family members undo stress.
+Whatever your choice, you can plan the entire service if you want to, saving emotionally-laden family members undo stress.
 Many even write their own obituary, especially when it comes to names and history.
 There are so many plans that must be made in order to carry out a funeral or memorial for a loved one.
 Why not make it a little easier on those left behind?

-As it talks about in the book, Toolkit for Caregivers, planning any of these things is not going to hasten death or cause an accident or initiate a life-ending disease.
-This list is meant to help those left behind to cope a little easier and to promote a more focused piece-of-mind.
-Anytime we can lessen the burden at a time of crisis, it is important that we try to do so.
+As I describe in the book, Love Lives Here -Toolkit for Caregiver's Survival, planning any of these things in advance is not going to hasten death, cause an accident, or initiate a life-ending disease.
+This list is meant to help survivors cope a little easier and to promote a more focused piece-of-mind.
+Anytime we can lesson the burden at a time of crisis, it is important that we try to do so.